 I have attended the following training sessions, seminars, briefings and conferences to develop skills and gain knowledge that will help me serve the people of the district:

-Whilst I do attend occasional training seminars, meetings etc I have a thirst for knowledge and a willingness to learn.
+Whilst I do attend training sessions, seminars, and meetings too numerous to mention I have a thirst for knowledge and an eagerness to learn.
 I have a habit of popping up unexpectedly across the District in my pursuit of networking.
-I continue to be disappointed if every day I do not learn that I have still more to learn and indeed I continually learn something daily
+I continue to be disappointed if every day I do not learn that I have still more to learn and indeed I continually learn something daily.

-Indeed I recognise that the answer I need to know is to the question I did not know to ask!
+I recognise that the answer I really need to know is to the question I did not even know to ask!